Young Kidd

 Frankie Fontaine (born October 1, 1988), better known by the stage name Young Kidd or YK the Mayor, is a Canadian rapper of aboriginal and Jamaican heritage.
 He began performing in 2005 and has released multiple mixtapes, two albums and was nominated for two APCMA awards in 2010.
 Fontaine has been successful in the Winnipeg rap scene.

 Early life

 Fontaine was born in Winnipeg, Manitoba.
 He attended Tec Voc High School.
-He began rapping in 2004 through a program called Mike Check.
+He began rapping in 2004 through a program called Mic Check.
 Fontaine is of both Aboriginal and Jamaican descent.
-His mother is originally from Sagkeeng First Nation.
+His mother is originally from Sagkeeng First Nation. and his father is originally from Kingston, Jamaica.
+Fontaine grew up majority of his life not knowing his father or having a relationship with his father until he turned 31.
+Fontaine spent his early years playing sports and loving Hip Hop music.